ydb-platform/ydb/ydb/docs/en/core/integrations/fluent-bit.md

 ## FluentBit deployment and configuration

-FluentBit deployment should be performed in accordance with [its own documentation](https://docs.fluentbit.io/manual/installation/getting-started-with-fluent-bit).
+FluentBit deployment should be performed in accordance with [its documentation](https://docs.fluentbit.io/manual/installation/getting-started-with-fluent-bit).

 {{ ydb-short-name }} plugin for FluentBit is available in the source code form in the [repository](https://github.com/ydb-platform/fluent-bit-ydb), along with the build instructions.
-For container-based deployment the Docker image is provided: `ghcr.io/ydb-platform/fluent-bit-ydb`.
+Docker image is provided for container-based deployments: `ghcr.io/ydb-platform/fluent-bit-ydb`.

-The general logic, configuration syntax and procedures to set up the receiving, processing and delivering logs in the FluentBit environment are defined in the [FluentBit documentation](https://docs.fluentbit.io/manual/concepts/key-concepts).
+General logic, configuration syntax and procedures to set up the receiving, processing and delivering logs in the FluentBit environment are defined in the corresponding [FluentBit documentation](https://docs.fluentbit.io/manual/concepts/key-concepts).

 ## Writing logs to {{ ydb-short-name }} tables

+Before using the {{ ydb-short-name }} output plugin, it needs to be enabled in the FluentBit settings.
 The list of the enabled FluentBit plugins is configured in a file (for example, `plugins.conf`), which is referenced through the `plugins_file` parameter in the `SERVICE` section of the main FluentBit configuration file.
-Below is the example of the {{ ydb-short-name }} plugin enabled (plugin library path may be different depending on your setup):
+Below is the example of such file with {{ ydb-short-name }} plugin enabled (plugin library path may be different depending on your setup):

 ```text
 # plugins.conf